Red Sox vs. Tigers Player Props Betting Odds

 Greene Stats

-- Greene brings a five-game streak with at least one hit into this contest.
-During his last five outings he is hitting .389 with three doubles, a home run, a walk and three RBI.
+- Greene brings a six-game streak with at least one hit into this matchup.
+During his last 10 outings he is batting .289 with three doubles, two home runs, three walks and five RBI.

 Greene Recent Games